Supabase

 Reserved words

 PostgreSQL has a list of reserved words that must be quoted in order to be used as an identifier.
-Flow considers all the reserved words that are marked as "reserved" in any of the columns in the official PostgreSQL documentation.
+Estuary considers all the reserved words that are marked as "reserved" in any of the columns in the official PostgreSQL documentation.

-Flow automatically quotes fields that are in this reserved words list.
+Estuary automatically quotes fields that are in this reserved words list.